prometheus-operator/prometheus-operator/Documentation/user-guides/getting-started.md

 ## Deploying a sample application

-First, let's deploy a simple example application with 3 replicas that listens and exposes metrics on port `8080`.
+First, let's deploy a simple example application with 3 replicas which listens and exposes metrics on port `8080`.

 ```yaml mdox-exec="cat example/user-guides/getting-started/example-app-deployment.yaml"